KazanExpress/vue-simple-suggest/README.md

 This is a simple yet feature-rich suggestion/autocomplete component for Vue.js.

 It supports v-model, allows custom styling, custom input and suggestion list templates, API calls and more.

+Actually, it's so feature rich, that it's possible to do crazy stuff with it, like
+  - Imitating drop-downs and drop-down menus
+  - Turn suggestions list into an actual suggestions table
+  - Work with ANY type of custom input passed (like type=button, radio and etc.)
+  - ...
+And many more things

+And, as a bonus, it is very light (<4kb minified).

 All of the props, events and slots are OPTIONAL for this component, so it can be used without any configuration at all.